fk-1997/Server-Sided-Sounds-and-Sirens/README.md

 # Usage

 Just use and change the audio files (wav.) in the .AWP files in the `dlc_serversideaudio` Folder using OpenIV or other AWC editing tools.
+The awc files shouldn't be larger than 16MB.

 ## ELS-Plus